Chapter 2 : I hate my flat.

 And with that, we both tilt our heads back and down our drinks.
 I slam my glass against the bar as I finish, squeezing it a bit tighter to distract myself from the burning in my throat.
 I dunno why I drink this stuff - it doesn’t taste good and it doesn’t go down easy, either.
 Well, the stuff at MacLaren’s doesn’t, anyway.
 Cheap bastards.

 “All right,” Louis says gruffly, “you had your drink.
 You can go.”

 “You’re free.”
 He pauses, then glances sideways at me.
 “But you can stay if you want.
 I’m buying.”

 You know, he really isn’t that terrible.
 And he doesn’t make bad company, either.
 Truth be told, I’d probably be here right now with Matt anyway if he wasn’t sick.
 So what’s the harm in staying for a few more minutes?
-I’ve already lost all my status at MacLaren’s by walking in here with him.
-I mean, I don’t have to work tomorrow, and if he’s offering...
+I mean, I’ve already lost all my status at MacLaren’s by walking in here with him.
+Plus I don’t have to work tomorrow, so if he’s offering...

 “All right,” I concede, checking furtively around the room to make sure none of the other regulars are making fun of me.
 “Why the hell not?
 I’m always up for some free drinks.”

 “Really?”
 Louis asks in surprise.
-He turns to look at me head on, a skeptical look on his face.
+He turns to look at me head on, a skeptical expression on his face.
 “I thought you’d be running for the hills by now.”

-I shrug and run my finger along the rim of the glass.
+I shrug and run my finger along the rim of my glass.
 “Thought you’d be running for your château.”